-Prerequisites: Musical Theatre IA-B and two quarters of Choir or Musical Theatre Repertoire
+Prerequisites: Musical Theatre I A&B and two quarters of

+Choir

 Building on the ground work established in MT 1, the class focus becomes the world of the play and the ever changing landscape of musical theatre.
 How do contemporary musicals differ from the "golden era".
 Is there a difference in the approach to Oklahoma as opposed to Rent.
 The tools the actor uses are the same, but the "feeling" can be vastly different.